Powerful Visible Patterned Events

 We need to believe in a peaceful and beneficial future for Israel and both groups living there.

-No key part of that agenda and no part of the necessary safeguards for Israel can be built today on trust alone or implemented based only on good will as a direction, but making the commitment to go down that road and then doing it can have very positive results.
+No key part of that agenda and no part of the necessary safeguards for Israel can be built today on trust or implemented based only on good will as a direction, but we need to have Israel making the commitment to go down that road and then doing it in effective and intentional ways, which could have very positive results and give the country their only chance for Peace.

 We know what the underlying and very direct motives, emotions, values, and behaviors were in Gaza for some of those people who stormed through those barricades and who raped, mutilated, and massacred people in that setting.
 We have no reason to believe that the exact and individual people who did those deeds and who acted in those ways don’t feel basically that same way today.
 So, those people can’t be part of the solution set for that win-win future as part of this strategy for that piece of the planet.